marigold-dev/deku/notes/benchmarks/benchmarks_kpis.md

 - Hashing the state root hash of block

-Focus on answering a question: how many GB a state root hash of a block can have?
+Focus on answering a question: how many GB a state root hash of a block can archive?

 ### State 3:
 - Memory consumption